 One method of consuming less energy is to

-solenoid coil to provide the necessary force to
+apply a voltage to the solenoid coil to provide the necessary force to

 pull the plunger in, then, when seated, drop the voltage down to a level